Tomczykowski/avl-and-binary-search-tree/readme.md

 The class interface must match that in the provided code.
 The classes must pass the provided tests.
 You can add your own private and public methods, and additional unit tests.

-## Task 2 – COMPUTATIONAL COMPLEXITY
+## Task 2 â€“ COMPUTATIONAL COMPLEXITY
 Examine the computational complexity of the search operation for the implemented dictionaries.
-Prepare a report in pdf containing:
-•	graphs of the search time depending on the dictionary size,
-•	discuss the obtained results.
+Prepare a report in pdf containing: â€¢	graphs of the search time depending on the dictionary size, â€¢	discuss the obtained results.